smoyergh/pious/README.md

 of course different.
 PIOUS focuses on multi-dimensional files and light-weight concurrency control to support parallel file access.

-PIOUS is also written in C versus Java.
+PIOUS is also written in C whereas HDFS is in Java.

 So why am I putting this code out on GitHub when PVM is no longer widely used?
 Good question.